jlu-ilr-hydro/odmf/docs/docs/source/odmf/development.md

 So this chapter should be referred to, when developing the platform.
 At the beginning there is a brief introduction to the design of the server system.
-After getting a overview of the platform and its coherences, the [database](development.html#database-erm) is described briefly and the [ORM mapping](development.html#database-orm-mapping) is explained in detail, so a when developing you can make use of the `odmf.db`-package.
+After getting a overview of the platform and its coherences, the [database](development.html#database-erm) is described briefly and the [ORM mapping](development.html#database-orm-mapping) is explained in detail, so when developing you can make use of the `odmf.db`-package.

-In the following picture the server stack, consisting of a Backend framework [cherrypy](https://cherrypy.org), which connects the [postgres](https://postgres.org) database and renders the contents with the help of [genshi](https://genshi.edgewall.org/) and a bit [jquery](https://jquery.org).
+In the following picture the server stack, consisting of the backend framework [cherrypy](https://cherrypy.org), which connects the [postgres](https://postgres.org) database and renders with the help of templating engine [genshi](https://genshi.edgewall.org/) the HTML content and a bit of [jquery](https://jquery.org).
 Speaking of the server code, the database is accessed consistently via the ORM-mapping framework [sqlalchemy](https://www.sqlalchemy.org).
 The Cherrypy server also exposes some methods as JSON exports for a rest-like use of data retrieval.

 ![Picture of the ODMF database schema]( ../../images/umls/server-stack.jpg "ODMF server stack")